anaclumos/extracranial/Research/pages/0235 LCA of a Binary Search Tree.md

 ### Runtime

-- 89 ms, faster than86.27%ofPython3online submissions forLowest Common Ancestor of a Binary Search Tree.
+- 89 ms, faster than 86.27% of Python3 online submissions for the Lowest Common Ancestor of a [[Binary Search]] Tree.

 ### Memory Usage

-- 18.9 MB, less than23.33%ofPython3online submissions forLowest Common Ancestor of a Binary Search Tree.
+- 18.9 MB, less than 23.33% of Python3 online submissions for the Lowest Common Ancestor of a [[Binary Search]] Tree.

 ## Improvements

-I ignored that this is a Binary Search Tree, not just **Binary Tree**.
-Therefore one can binary search to reduce the search scope.
+I ignored that this is a [[Binary Search]] Tree, not just **Binary Tree**.
+Therefore one can [[binary search]] to reduce the search scope.

 ## Complexity Analysis